moumc/aitd-lib/docs/index.md

 The types of objects that may be returned include:

 * `Offer` objects for orders that are currently live, unfunded, or expired but not yet removed.
-* `RippleState` objects for trust lines where this account's side is not in the default state.
+* `AitdState` objects for trust lines where this account's side is not in the default state.
 * A `SignerList` object if the account has multi-signing enabled.
 * `Escrow` objects for held payments that have not yet been executed or canceled.
 * `PayChannel` objects for open payment channels.